 How do I register?

-You can register here, on the LSAC website.
-Registration is free.
-While registration is recommended, you can also just show up.
+You can register here, on the LSAC website for the LSAC forums.
+Registration for other law fairs is usually on the website of the host school.
+Registration is free and recommended, but you can also just show up.